SafeAirIndoors/Framework/README.md

 The purpose of this data set is to create a source of locations which can be businesses, work or public places, where any if not all of the Safe Air Checklist actions are implemented to provide safe air conditions to the people accessing them or doing business with them.

-With this we encourage owners or managers to maintain such practices and helps other people find them easily
+With this we encourage owners or managers to maintain such practices and helps other people find them easily.

+Please use this [form](https://notionforms.io/forms/safe-air-map-data-form) to add a new place or use a PR directly in GitHub.

 ### Safe Air Map (SAM) App